Biodiversity Net Gain FAQs - Frequently Asked Questions

 What is the Biodiversity Metric?

 Demonstrating BNG requires an approach to measuring biodiversity.
 The Biodiversity Metric is a habitat based approach to determining a proxy biodiversity value developed by Natural England.
 The Biodiversity Metric is designed to provide ecologists, developers, planners and other interested parties with a means of assessing changes in biodiversity value (losses or gains) brought about by development or changes in land management.
 Mandatory BNG will require use of the latest version of the Biodiversity Metric.
-The current version is Biodiversity Metric 4.0, which was published in March 2023.
-Government anticipate that this will form the basis of the statutory metric, which will be laid before Parliament in November 2023.
-Further information on the latest on the Metric is available in the Government’s 2023 response to the 2022 Consultation on the Biodiversity Metric.
+Mandatory BNG will require use of the statutory Biodiversity Metric, which has been published as a draft.

 What is a biodiversity gain plan?